Select Page

 In fact this wasn’t only the case for white Americans.
 In Europe the same thing was happening to white folks there thanks to some European Promoters.

 A couple of European blues lovers, promoters Horst Lippmann and Fritz Rau brought many of the top blues musicians of the era to Europe to perform in a series of concerts.
 The American Folk Blues Festival lasted for over 20 years and brought blues greats like, T-Bone Walker, Sonny Boy Williamson, Willie Dixon, Son House, Muddy Waters, and Otis Rush to Europe to perform.
 For many this was the most money they ever made performing and in Sonny Boy Williamson’s case, caused him to stay in Europe for a time.
-The concerts have been turned into 3 DVDs and you can learn more about this concert on this page.

 There real point is that these concerts brought American Blues to English musicians like Eric Clapton, John Mayall, Mick Jagger, Long John Bawldry, and many others who attended the shows.
 They all went on to create their own blues-based bands like The Rolling Stones, The Animals, John Mayall and The Bluesbreakers, Fleetwood Mac, Led Zeppelin, The Yardbirds, The Spencer Davis Group and many others.